B-Marshall218/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Its data structure is a tree and it allows us to interact and manipulate the page

 2. What is an event?

+A user interaction with the page

 3. What is an event listener?

+There are dozens of events an element can listen for.
+And when one of those events happens on that element, we can do something about it.
+This is called an event listener

 4. Why would we convert a NodeList into an Array?

+It allows you to iterate over the arrays with map, forEach, etc. It gives you more power to manipulate your data.

 5. What is a component?

+A piece of a greater code.
+It includes HTML, CSS, and JS.
+It's biggest advantage is keeping things D.R.Y.

 ### Git Set up